 I actually started DJing when I was 12: I convinced my parents to buy me a set of Technics turntables and some vinyl’s to practice on.
 Then I got into music production at the age of 15, before going to college when I was 16, where I got a diploma in Sound Engineering.
 Initially, it was just a hobby – I used to stay in my bedroom for hours, playing records – and I accidentally fell into music production and DJing as a career, so it just felt really natural.

-You just launched your third label, Kryteria Records, under Spinnin’ Records.
-Why did you decided to found another label, despite already having Cartel?
+- You just launched your third label, Kryteria Records, under Spinnin’ Records.
+Why did you decide to found another label, despite already having Cartel?

 I kinda wanted to streamline my business: running a couple of labels is quite a huge effort, so when I signed with a new management they suggested concentrating on a single project.
 We already had a good relationship with Spinnin’, and we also had a ton of artists already signed to Sosumi, so I decided to focus on a label baptized under my radioshow’s name.
 We put Sosumi on ice when we reached the 100th release, while Cartel – which was a project between me and Tom Staar – comes to an end now.
 Regarding Kryteria, we’re planning to release a mixtape of all the tracks I’ve signed in these months, including a physical version of it.